Teaching math to children with learning difficulties

 Math Problem Exploration Ideas

-Using insights gathered from our competitive analysis, and accessibility & pedagogy research, I designed different approaches to teach a multiplication problem.
-The writing for each approach were approved by the Content Writers who ensured it was user friendly and comprehensive for our young and sensitive user group.
+Using insights from our competitive analysis, accessibility and pedagogy research, and the expertise of our teacher-turned-designers, I designed multiple approaches to teach multiplication problems.
+Each approach was reviewed and refined by our content writers to ensure the language was clear, engaging, and appropriate for our young and sensitive user group.

 Idea #1- Effective Learning and Understanding- A step-by-step breakdown, visual learning aids, interactive digital manipulatives, and color coding/cues to facilitate comprehension.